 5. Are there any risks to injury such as fracture or other pressure related injuries based on the use of this device?

 The safety of this device has been the number 1 priority throughout the design, development, and prototyping phases.
-SafeBoard has been used safely on over 190 patients with no adverse events.
+SafeBoard has been used safely on over 260 patients ranging in age from 0 days- 10 years with no adverse events.